 The introduction of Carbon taxes is one of the prominent examples of tax reform.
 Some of the people suggest that with the introduction of the carbon taxes in any economy, to two goals can be achieved that includes firstly the raising of the revenue of the government as the person who uses the carbon content of the fuel will have to pay the taxes to the government of the country, and another goal is discouraging the use of the carbon-intense energy as with this government is ultimately trying to reduce the negative effect of carbon content in the environment thereby creating positive environmental effects.

 Effects of Tax reform

 The effects of such reform may not be the same for all taxpayers and economies too.
-On one hand, It might enhance the functioning of the tax system while on the other hand; it paves ways for political pressures that are short term in nature.
+On the one hand, It might enhance the functioning of the tax system while, on the other hand, it paves ways for political pressures that are short term in nature.
 These reforms have somehow contributed to the creation of certain tax incentives that has ultimately lead to the distortion in the economy and have even marginalized not just the efficiency of the tax system but has also allowed it to become more fair and transparent as compared to what it used to be earlier.